MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 **Note: Misty's screen is 480 x 272 pixels in size.
 Because Misty does not adjust the scaling of images, for best results use an image with proportions similar to this.**

 Arguments:
-* FilenameWithoutPath (string) - The name of image file to upload.
+* FileName (string) - The name of image file to upload.
 * DataAsByteArrayString (string) - The image data, passed as a String containing a byte array.
 * Width (integer) - The width of the image in pixels.
 * Height (integer) - The height of the image in pixels.
 * ImmediatelyApply (boolean) - True or False.
 Specifies whether Misty immediately displays the uploaded image file.
 * OverwriteExisting (boolean) - True or False.
 Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.

+Returns:
+* Result (array) - Returns an array of information about the image file, with the following fields:
+   * Name (string) - The name of the file that was saved.
+   * Location (string) - The full path of the location of where the file is located on the robot's file system.

 ## Audio